Robert Kalloch: Personal life

 Kalloch wore round wire-frame glasses and was never without his silver cigarette case.
 He was a good cook, often experimenting in the kitchen.
 He reportedly suffered from a number of phobias and neuroses, the most famous of which was his fear of automobiles.
 He refused to own a car of his own, and when forced to ride in a car would cower on the floor of the back seat.

 Death

-Kalloch suffered from arteriosclerosis, and died of cardiac arrest at about 6:00 AM at his home on October 19, 1947.
+Kalloch had arteriosclerosis, and died of cardiac arrest at about 6:00 AM at his home on October 19, 1947.
 His lover, Joseph Demarais, died of alcoholic fatty liver disease at 3:15 PM the same day.
 With Demarais' death coming so soon after Kalloch's, a suspicion of foul play arose.
 Autopsies on both men confirmed a natural cause of death in both instances.
 He was interred at Grand View Memorial Park Cemetery in Glendale, California.
 Travis Banton paid for half of Kalloch's burial and funeral expenses.